-15.4.4.18 Array.prototype.forEach (callbackfn [, thisArg])
+15.4.4.18 Array.prototype.forEach ( callbackfn [ , thisArg ] )

-callbackfn should be a function that accepts three arguments. forEach calls the provided callback, as a function, once for each element present in the array, in ascending order. callbackfn is called only for indexes of the array which have assigned values; it is not called for indexes which have been deleted or which have never been assigned values.
+callbackfn should be a function that accepts three arguments. for Each calls the provided callback, as a function, once for each element present in the array, in ascending order. callbackfn is called only for indexes of the array which have assigned values; it is not called for indexes which have been deleted or which have never been assigned values.

-If a thisArg parameter is provided, it will be used as the this for each invocation of the callback.
-If it is not provided, or is null, the global object associated with the callback is used instead.
+If a thisArg parameter is provided, it will be used as the this value for each invocation of the callback.
+If it is not provided, undefined is used instead.